justaCasualCoder/USBCamStreamer/README.md

 ```
 Install MediaMTX:
 ```
-rm LICENSE && sudo mv mediamtx /bin/ && sudo mv mediamtx.yml /etc/ && sudo chmod +x /bin/# mediamtx
+rm LICENSE && sudo mv mediamtx /bin/ && sudo mv mediamtx.yml /etc/ && sudo chmod +x /bin/mediamtx
 ```
 Run the Script (Example using `/dev/video0` as source  at 720p and MediaMTX):
 ```
-stream -m -d /dev/video0 -r 1280x720
+USBCamStreamer -m -d /dev/video0 -r 1280x720
 ```
-See `stream -h` for usage (`man cam.manpage`).
+See `stream -h` for usage (`man USBCamStreamer`).
 # Build
-I have made `builddebian.sh` to compile `stream` into a `.deb`.
+I have made `builddebian.sh` to compile `USBCamStreamer` into a `.deb`.
 I am planning on making a `PKGBUILD` for Arch Linux in the future.